This is the best restaurant style queso recipe ever!

 Now I bring to you: My signature Restaurant Style Queso Recipe.

 You may have tried many queso dips (often misspelled as “caso dip”) recipes online, but dare I say that you’ve never tried this one?
 Hint: it’s NOT rotel and Velveeta.
-If you live in Oklahoma then you’ve probably had some similar.
+If you live in Oklahoma then you’ve probably had something similar.

 This makes a great copycat Chilenos queso or copycat Ted’s Cafe Escondido queso.